Purity ring: Pledge

 The True Love Waits pledge states: "Believing that true love waits, I make a commitment to God, myself, my family, my friends, my future mate and my future children to be sexually abstinent from this day until the day I enter a biblical marriage relationship."
 In addition, they promote sexual purity, which encompasses not only abstaining from intercourse before marriage, but also abstaining from "sexual thoughts, sexual touching, pornography, and actions that are known to lead to sexual arousal."

 By the late 1990s, Christian music groups were promoting the program, and events similar to youth rallies were held at Christian music concerts, providing an opportunity for adolescents to sign pledge cards.

 Effect

 In the first year of the campaign, over 102,000 young people signed the pledge, which was also taken up by other church groups including the Roman Catholic Church and Assemblies of God.
 The campaign spread across the US, making the use of occasions such as Valentine's Day to gain attention.

 By 2004, groups supporting abstinence numbered in the hundreds.
 During the preceding decade, approximately 2.5 million American youth took the pledge of abstinence.

 Supporters

-Various individuals advocate or have once advocated for purity rings.
-A dagger (†) denotes people who no longer advocate for the use of purity rings.
+Various individuals advocate for purity rings, or have previously advocated for them.